camiloahm/scaleconf-deploying-microservices/docker-on-cloud/README.md

 `docker-machine` is a docker tool (docker client) and is one of the docker mechanism to deploy containers to cloud providers

-`docker-machine` uses "drivers" to deploy virtual instances in popular cloud providers.
+`docker-machine` uses "drivers https://docs.docker.com/machine/drivers/gce/" to deploy virtual instances in popular cloud providers.
 Every driver depends on a few configurations to work.

 Some useful commands from docker-machine client